onethawt/idaplugins-list/README.md

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations

+## Commercial Plugins

-* [Zynamics BinDiff](http://www.zynamics.com/bindiff.html) *Commercial*: BinDiff is a comparison tool for binary files, that assists vulnerability researchers and engineers to quickly find differences and similarities in disassembled code.
+* [Zynamics BinDiff](http://www.zynamics.com/bindiff.html): BinDiff is a comparison tool for binary files, that assists vulnerability researchers and engineers to quickly find differences and similarities in disassembled code.